leandrosardi/pampa_dispatcher/README.md

 # 1. Why Use Dispatchers?

-A **dispatcher** manage one single connection to the database when selecting the jobs to process from the database.
+A **dispatcher** manage one single connection to the database when selecting the jobs to process from such a database.
 Getting each **worker** accessign the database to select a job to process would generates a high and expensive I/O workload.

-Finally, if you are planning to use this gem to either scrape website at a large scale, or run a bot farm, you will should work with the [Stealth Browser Automation](https://github.com/leandrosardi/stealth_browser_automation) gem too.
-The examples in this document are using such gem to run a tiny web scraper.

 # 2. Getting Started